 Communism came to en end in Bulgaria in 1989.
 The Buzludzha Monument was abandoned and soon fell into disrepair.
 It is often included in lists of the world’s top ten abandoned buildings.

-Practical information on reaching Kazanlak:
+Practical information and how to reach Kazanlak:

 Read more on the Thracian Tomb of Kazanlak in the UNESCO World Heritage listing.